A Graph-Based Approach for Category-Agnostic Pose Estimation: Introduction

 To address this challenge, category-agnostic pose estimation (CAPE) was proposed~\cite{xu2022pose}.
 CAPE seeks to perform keypoint localization for arbitrary object categories, using a single model, by utilizing just one or a few support images with keypoint annotations, referred to as support keypoints.
 This approach enables the generation of an object's pose based on arbitrary keypoint definitions.
 Significantly, it substantially reduces the extensive costs associated with data collection, model training, and parameter tuning for each novel class.
 This paves the way for more versatile and adaptable applications in the field of pose estimation.
 Figure~\ref{fig:teaser} shows some results of our work.

-Current CAPE methods match support keypoints with their corresponding counterparts in the query image.
+CAPE methods match support keypoints with their corresponding counterparts in the query image.
 The matching is done in latent space to facilitate the localization of keypoints.
-One notable distinction from previous CAPE methods lies in their treatment of keypoints as individual, disconnected points.
-In contrast to these approaches, we recognize the significance of the underlying geometrical structure of objects.
-This structure serves as a robust prior that can significantly enhance the accuracy of keypoint localization.
-Building upon this realization, we introduce a novel Graph Transformer Decoder, purposefully designed to capture and incorporate this crucial structural information.
-By doing so, we aim to exploit the inherent relationships and dependencies between keypoints.
+Previous CAPE methods treat keypoints as individual, disconnected points.
+However, inherent geometrical relations between keypoints serve as a robust prior that can enhance the accuracy of keypoint localization by breaking symmetry and handling occlusions.
+In contrast to these approaches, we recognize this significant geometrical structure and leverage it by treating the input keypoints as a graph.
+Building upon this realization, we introduce GraphCape, a graph-based model, purposefully designed to capture and incorporate this crucial structural information.
+By doing so, we exploit the inherent relationships and dependencies between keypoints.
+We explored various design choices, detailed in the supplementary, and ultimately chose to incorporate this prior into the model architecture.

 We evaluate our method on the category-agnostic pose estimation benchmark MP-100~\cite{xu2022pose}.
 This dataset contains over $20k$ images from over 100 categories, including animals, vehicles, furniture, and clothes.
 It is composed of samples collected from existing category-specific pose estimation datasets.
 As some of the skeleton data was missing, we collected skeleton annotations from the original datasets and annotated several categories with missing skeleton definitions.